|

 The new Langdon Hills Council school opens.
 The

-school, located in the High Road before the hill rises, replaced an earlier school that still stands
+school, located on the eastern side of High Road before the hill rises, replaced an earlier National Society school that still stands

 1912 |